oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 As you configure more resources with Terraform, it gets harder to keep track of everything in one big file.
 Fortunately, Terraform recognizes all `.tf` files in a directory as belonging to the same project.

-To see this in action, try moving both of the remaining user resources, the butterfly and the flower, from `main.tf` into a new file called `users.tf`. `terraform plan` will report "No changes.
+To see this in action, try moving both of the remaining user resources, the butterfly and the flower, from `main.tf` into a new file called `users.tf`.
+After this change, `terraform plan` will report "No changes.
 Your infrastructure matches the configuration."

 As your Terraform project grows more complex, you'll use more features of the language.
 You might use [modules](https://developer.hashicorp.com/terraform/language/modules) to reuse similar configurations.
 You'll probably use more variables to take inputs to Terraform from the environment where it's running.

 # Terraform Formatting

-If you're using an editor or IDE that doesn't automatically fix your indentation and other formatting details, run the command `terraform fmt` to clean up the formatting of all `.tf` files.
+If you're using an editor or IDE that doesn't automatically fix your indentation and other formatting details, run the command `terraform fmt` from the command line in your Terraform project directory to clean up the formatting of all `.tf` files.

 Try adding some ugly whitespace to one of your Terraform files, and then use `terraform fmt` to clean it up!

 # Importing Resources

 What if a user existed in Okta before you started working with Terraform, and you wanted to create a Terraform resource to represent them?
-[Terraform import](https://developer.hashicorp.com/terraform/language/import), an experimental feature, can help.
+[Terraform import](https://developer.hashicorp.com/terraform/language/import), an experimental feature, does this.

-First you'll need something to import.
+To try it out, you'll need something to import.
 Create a user by hand through the Okta admin console.

 Navigate to Directory, People, Add Person.
-The garden could use a tree in it, so this example will make the tree Acer macrophyllum, `bigleaf.maple@example.com`.
+The garden could use a tree in it, so this example will make the tree `Acer macrophyllum`, `bigleaf.maple@example.com`.

 View that user in the Okta admin console, and its ID appears at the end of the URL: `https://dev-1234567890-admin.okta.com/admin/user/profile/view/abc123`.
 Use that ID when importing the resource to the Terraform state.